How to Plan a Trip to Mexico

 Generally speaking, Mexico’s resort areas are as safe as you’ll find anywhere in Central America or the Caribbean.
 Crime tends to be more anecdotal and exaggerated in the media than an everyday occurrence.

-While you’re on the State Department site, sign up for its Safe Traveler Enrollment Program.
+• Sign up for Safe Traveler Enrollment Program.
 STEP gives you safety updates on your destination and can help you find the nearest embassy or consulate and contact family and friends in case of an emergency.

-In addition, if you download the GeoSure app you’ll get neighborhood-by-neighborhood safety ratings for your destination.
+• Download the GeoSure app to get neighborhood-by-neighborhood safety ratings for your destination.

 narrow street with colorful buildings